ngareleo/mapesa/widgetbook/README.md

 ```

-After creating the story, execute
+After creating the story, execute at the root of `/widgetbook`

 ```bash
 dart run build_runner build -d